strukturag/pdfdraw/server/README.md

 Install the node dependencies by running `npm install` in the `server` folder.

-Copy `server.conf.in` to `server.conf` and adjust to your requirements.
+Copy `config.js.in` to `config.js` and adjust to your requirements.

 ## Running